QUERY THE MOTOR INTELLIGENCE SYSTEM (MIS)

 - New Vehicle Retail Sales - Canada

 Preowned Cars and Light Trucks

-The MIS Query tools are now updated with June 2020 New Vehicle Sales, Inventory, Incentives Spending, CPO Sales and SAAR results.
+The MIS Query tools have been updated with Final New Vehicle Sales, CPO Vehicle Sales, Inventory, Incentives Spending and SAAR results for July 2020.

 - June Incentive Spending Continues Trend of Lower M-O-M, Higher Y-O-Y Numbers